phenotypic/MacSwap/README.md

 bash ~/MacSwap/MacSwap.sh
 ```

-The script is fairly easy to use, simply run it using the command above to recieve the standart output.
-After running the script, you will be prompted to choose an option:
+The script is fairly easy to use, simply run it using the command above and enter your `sudo` password when prompted.
+After running the script, you will be given the following options:

 ![Example](https://i.ibb.co/9n3JjJq/Screenshot-2018-12-06-at-14-39-57.png)

 For more information on the options, read below: